AdaCore/langkit/doc/lexical_envs.rst

 ``reference``
     Add to a lexical environment E references to other envs.
-This is a way to extend the set of environment covered by a lookup on E: the lookup will process E, and then will process the envs referenced by E.
+This is a way to extend the set of environment covered by a lookup on E: the lookup will process E, and then will process the envs referenced by E. Note that when adding multiple references, the lookups done in the resolver of each reference will only be allowed to go through env references added *before* itself in the env.
+Hence the order in which env references are added matters.

 ``add_to_env``/``add_to_env_kv``
     Add symbol/node associations to a lexical environment.